tttppp/ragl/rules.md

 ## 4.2 Map pool

-4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 14" and explicit naming and thumbnail watermarks.
+4.2.1 Map pool consists of 12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 14" and explicit naming and thumbnail watermarks.
 Usage of any other versions of these maps for the league games is disallowed and will be rejected from being reported as a valid match result.

 4.2.2 All maps include custom balance changes.

 4.2.3 Map pool can be found in the Competitive Discord server.

+4.2.4 An alternative version of snow maps using the temperate tileset has been provided for Season 14 to assist players with colourblindness.
+Players are encouraged to play the original map unless they have a strong reason for preferring the temperate version.
+For the purpose of map bans then the two versions of each map count as the same map.

 ### 4.2.4 Map contest